 I came across comments that the story came from "The Devotion of Suspect X," a book I think is one of the best crime psychology books ever written, but what they have in common is only the idea of dueling with a smart detective.
 There is a Japanese movie of that book and I would love to see it.

 Chances are good you will before too long have access through your local library or maybe Netflix.
 Likely there will be another adaptation.
-I am also looking forward to the next movie of Tabu, "Talvar" that is already doing well at the festivals (including TIFF) with Irfan Khan.
-Ajay is in "Dilwale" with his wife, Kajol and the other half of my favourite jodi, Shah Rukh Khan which should be an interesting grouping.
+I am also looking forward to the next movie of Tabu, "Talvar" that is already doing well at the festivals (including TIFF) with Irrfan Khan.
+Ajay is in "Dilwale" with his wife, Kajol and the other half of my favorite jodi, Shah Rukh Khan which should be an interesting grouping.

 As I rarely do single movie reviews the following links are to other exceptions.
 To view another posting about a Bollywood classic with one of the same participants check out: http://www.therealjohndavidson.com/2011/07/dil-chatha-hai-bollywood-classic.html Still another single movie review with a "Drishyam" participant is at: http://www.johnfdavidson.com/2015/02/haider-bollywoods-version-of-shakespeare.html